 Programs : Brochure

-Communication Italy: Roman Communication and Culture (Outgoing Program)
+Communication Italy: Italian Media and Culture: Comparative and Global Perspectives (Outgoing Program)

 - Locations: Rome, Italy